-In conjunction with The Illinois Department of Human Services Division of Substance Use Prevention and Recovery (IDHS SUPR), trainings are offered to enhance the skills, abilities, and knowledge of counselors, clinical supervisors, and administrators providing and supervising substance use disorder treatment.
-These trainings are open to IDHS/SUPR licensed substance use disorder treatment organizations and opioid treatment programs.
+In conjunction with the Illinois Department of Human Services Division of Substance Use Prevention and Recovery (IDHS SUPR), training is offered to enhance the skills, abilities, and knowledge of counselors, clinical supervisors, and administrators providing and supervising substance use disorder treatment.

 Training Events